 - If the sweatband needs to be cleaned, this can be done with great caution not to get the hat wet.
 Moisten a towel or toothbrush with water and a mild soap.
 Shampoo works well for this.
 Gently scrub the sweatband to remove any dirt and stains.

 - Rinse the sweatband by wiping it with a damp cloth several times, then blot it with a soft cloth to dry.
-Again, avoid getting any water/detergent on the hat as it will leave spots.
+Again, avoid getting any water/detergent on the actual hat as it will leave spots.

 Additional Tips and Ideas

 - If none of the above processes are helpful, you can try using a pool table felt cleaner.
 Follow the instructions on the label of your selected product.

 - Avoid placing the brim of the hat on a flat surface as it can cause it to flatten and lose its shape.
 Always set it upside-down on the crown.